How to Start Investing in Gold in 2023

-The coronavirus pandemic and the Russia-Ukraine war has caused a huge surge in interest in learning how to invest in gold.
+The geopolitical events over the past year have caused a huge surge in interest in learning how to invest in gold.
 The yellow metal is seen as a safe haven in tough economic times with investors ranging from individual speculators to central banks and hedge fund managers.

 If you're interested in learning how to start investing in gold then you are in the right place!
 In this article, we go through how to buy gold UK, answer the question 'is gold worth investing in?' and how to start investing in gold in a step by step process.

 With Admirals, you can buy gold commission-free with only spreads and swaps payable depending on which account you use.
 Here’s a step by step process on how to buy gold from the Admirals Trade.MT5 account.
 This account allows you to speculate on the price direction of gold using CFDs (contracts for difference).
 This product allows you to trade gold both long and short meaning you can potentially profit from rising and falling gold bullion prices.